 Although everyone (even in subsequent Police Academy movies), refers to Tim Kazurinsky's character as "Sweetchuck", his name is actually "Schewchuk".
 This is evidenced on the sign outside his store.
 The name is a reference to the set decorator of the original Police Academy (1984) film, Steve Shewchuk.

-According to Paul Maslansky , the returning actors from the original Police Academy (1984) wanted more money to work on the sequel.
+According to Producer Paul Maslansky , the returning actors and actresses from the original Police Academy (1984) wanted more money to work on the sequel.
 The above-the-line (principal talent) costs were about one and a half million dollars, including Maslansky's own fee.

 Steve Guttenberg almost did not return for the sequel, as he was not pleased with the script as originally presented to him.
-After some re-writes, and a bigger paycheck, Guttenberg was happy to reprise Mahoney once again.
+After some re-writes, and a bigger paycheck, Guttenberg was happy to reprise Mahoney.

 The trivia item below may give away important plot points.

-at around 1h 23 mins) The monster truck Tackleberry drives away in, with his bride, is Bigfoot 3, the third version of the first ever monster truck built.
+(At around one hour and twenty-three minutes) The monster truck Tackleberry drives away in, with his bride, is Bigfoot 3, the third version of the first ever monster truck built.
 The truck returns (Bigfoot 6) in Police Academy 6: City Under Siege (1989), also driven by Tackleberry.